rebcop/BlossomBuds/README.md

 1. Be clear about the purpose of the variable.

-This replaces the variable used by the for loop with another value which doesn't allow the for loop to function as expected when the number is replaced with a string.
+INCORRECT | This replaces the variable used by the for loop with another value which doesn't allow the for loop to function as expected when the number is replaced with a string.
 ```js
 // generate values from stopValue to startValue
 for (let n = startValue; n <= stopValue; n++) {